 On reaching wooded areas away from the hibernaculum, some rattlers settle into sitand-wait coiled postures, alert to ambush small mammals out foraging at twilight or after dark.
 I have caught hefty rattlers showing large bulges from recently eaten meals.
 Fur in fecal samples from the snakes shows that they feed mostly on white-footed mice and chipmunks, both abundant in the study areas.
 Summer ranges for timber rattlers may be a mile or more distant from their dens.
+A lot of studies and tests have been made during the recent years.
+The finances came from direct lenders payday loans.
 Through 1982 the farthest venturing rattler on my charts moved 1.7 miles from its winter base.
 So two miles seemed about the maximum migration outreach until the summer of 1984, when I found a road-killed snake 2.7 miles from its den and a live one 3.5 miles from home, a new record!

 During the 1984 season I counted 14 rattlers killed on roads.
 Death on the highway seems to be a significant cause of mortality among timber rattlesnakes in states like New York, where they are legally protected from intentional harm.
 As a venomous animal capable of causing death in a human, the rattlesnake has always aroused fear, particularly among those unfamiliar with its habits.
 Death at human hands has been the principal cause of the reptile’s alarming decline in recent decades.